Enhancing deep neural networks with morphological information: Evaluation

 \subsubsection{Results for the dependency parsing task}

-For the DP evaluation task on different languages (described in \Cref{sec:depparse-models}), we present UAS and LAS accuracies in Tables \ref{tab:results-dependency-parsing-uas} and \ref{tab:results-dependency-parsing-las}, respectively.
-We first show the scores of the baseline models (multi-layer bidirectional LSTM network with biaffine attention) followed by these models enhanced with additional inputs: LSTM or BERT contextual embeddings, POS tags and morphological features, introduced in \Cref{sec:depparse-models}.
-The results in the upper part of \Cref{sec:depparse-models} represent enhancements incorporating LSTM embeddings, and in the lower part, we show the enhancements including BERT embeddings.
-We also statistically test the differences in UAS and LAS scores between the best performing enhanced variants and their baselines without morphological additions.
-As the splits are fixed in the DP tasks, we use Z-test for the equality of two proportions~\citep{kanji2006-100statistical} at $p=0.01$ level.
+For the DP evaluation task, we present LAS scores in Table \ref{tab:results-dp-las}.
+On the left, we show the results obtained with the parser containing additional LSTM embeddings, and on the right, with the parser containing additional BERT embeddings.
+For each, we report the results without and with additional POS tag and universal feature inputs (as introduced in \Cref{sec:depparse-models}).
+We also statistically test the differences in the scores between the best performing enhanced variants and their baselines without morphological additions.
+As the splits are fixed in the DP tasks, we use the Z-test for the equality of two proportions~\citep{kanji2006-100statistical} at $p=0.01$ level.
 The null hypothesis is that the scores of compared models are equal.
-For languages where the null hypothesis can be rejected, we underline the respective best result.
+We underline the best result for languages where the null hypothesis can be rejected.

-Similarly to the other two evaluation tasks, the models involving BERT embeddings outperform the baselines involving LSTM embeddings on all languages by a large margin.
-Enhancements with LSTM embeddings improve over parsers without contextual embeddings.
-Models with added POS tags or universal features noticeably improve over baselines with only LSTM embeddings in both UAS and LAS score for all languages.
-The increase ranges between $1.2 \%$ (Russian) and $6.8 \%$ (Lithuanian) for UAS and between $2.4 \%$ (Russian) and $10.42 \%$ (Lithuanian) for LAS.
+Similarly to NER, the models involving BERT embeddings outperform the baselines involving LSTM embeddings on all $16$ languages by a large margin.
+The models with the added POS tags or universal features noticeably improve over baselines with only LSTM embeddings for all languages.
+The increase ranges between $2.44 \%$ (Russian) and $10.42 \%$ (Lithuanian).
 All compared differences between the LSTM baselines and the best enhanced variants are statistically significant at $p=0.01$.

-Contrary to the results observed on the other two tasks, the addition of morphological features to the baseline models with BERT embeddings improves the performance scores for all languages.
-For some languages, the increase seems to be practically insignificant (under one per cent).
-However, for six languages out of nine, the increase in UAS is over one per cent and statistically significant; the same is true for eight languages out of nine for the LAS score.
-For these languages, the improvement ranges from $1.1 \%$ (Finnish) to $1.8\%$ (Lithuanian) for UAS, and from $1.1 \%$ (Croatian) to $4.4 \%$ (Lithuanian) for LAS.
-The only language for which both UAS and LAS scores are practically equal to the baselines with BERT embeddings is Russian.
+Contrary to the results observed on the NER task, adding morphological features to the models with BERT embeddings improves the performance scores for all languages.
+The increase ranges from $0.57 \%$ (Russian) and $4.45 \%$ (Chinese).
+The increase is not statistically significant only for one language (Russian).
+For the remaining $15$ languages, the increase is over one per cent and statistically significant.

+Interestingly, for some languages, the enhanced parsers with LSTM come close in terms of LAS to the baseline parsers with BERT, For two languages (Lithuanian and Latvian), they even achieve better LAS scores.